- Recent articles

 - HC elsewhere

-Anyone who has spent even the slightest time thinking about how to best learn new words will realise that rote learning isn’t a great idea.
+Anyone who has spent some time thinking about and experimenting with how to best learn new words will realise that rote learning isn’t a great idea.
 I remember teachers in elementary school recommending me to use the word list in the book, cover one column with a piece of paper, look at the other and see if I remembered the words thus hidden by the paper.
 If not, peek and try again.
 This is horribly ineffective and any other way is likely to be better.

 But isn’t that what spaced repetition is all about?

 I have said that spaced repetition software is the best thing since sliced bread, but isn’t flashcards and spaced repetition just another form of the rote learning from elementary school described above?
-Sure, we use a fancy computer program now, but what makes this the best thing ever (save sliced bread), while the scenario in the previous paragraph should be avoided at all costs?
+Sure, we use a fancy computer program now, but what makes this the best thing ever (at least since sliced bread was patented), while the scenario in the previous paragraph should be avoided at all costs?
 I think there are two major differences.
-Before that, though, some background:
+Before that, though, I’d like to link to some more basic articles about spaced repetition here on Hacking Chinese:

 More about spaced repetition on Hacking Chinese